-All petroleum in its natural state is the exclusive property of the Albanian State.
-The latter may delegate the right to explore, produce and exploit to any interested third party by entering into a petroleum agreement.
-In such agreement, the Albanian State is represented by the MEI, while the implementation of such agreement is supervised by NANR.
+All oil and natural gas in their natural state are the exclusive property of the Albanian State.
+The latter may delegate the right to explore, produce and exploit to any interested third party by entering into a petroleum agreement or licence agreement.
+In such agreement, the Albanian State is represented by the MIE, while the implementation of such agreement is supervised by NANR.

-3.5 How does the State derive value from oil and natural gas development (e.g.royalty, share of production, taxes)?
+3.5 How does the State derive value from oil and natural gas development (e.g. royalty, share of production, taxes)?